 The first fortification on this site was built in 1368.
 Years later it was enlarged and became a splendid ducal palace, which was then practically completely destroyed during the Golden Ambrosian Republic.

 The Sforza family reconstructed the castle and made it into one of the most magnificent residences in Italy.
-Years later, the castle was used once more as a fortification under the Spanish and Austrian domination.
+Years later, the castle was used once more as a fortification under Spanish and Austrian domination.

 Napoleon ordered the demolition of the castle in 1800 and a year later the Spanish bastions and towers were destroyed.

 During World War II the castle was severely damaged.

-At the end of the twentieth century the Castle square was built with a fountain in the centre.
-However, in the sixties it was destroyed when the Milan Metro was built.
+At the end of the twentieth century, the Castle's courtyard was built with a fountain in the center.
+However, in the sixties, it was destroyed when the Milan Metro was built.
 In 2005, the restoration of the Cortile della Ghirlanda and the halls of the castle were completed.

 The Castle houses several museums: